FireBreather65/FireBreather65/README.md

 <img src="github-header.gif" />

 ```
-- 🌱 I’m currently (re-)learning CSS using Codecademy.
+- 🌱 I’m currently learning Intermediate CSS using Codecademy.

 - 📝 I regularly write articles on Hashnode (@FireBreather65).

-- 💬 Ask me about Git, Github, Markdown, and HTML.
+- 💬 Ask me about Git, Github, HTML5, and CSS3.

 - 📫 You can reach me in the comments of my articles or under the discussions tab of this repo.